gabriellaguerre/calculator/README.md

 # calculator
 I wanted to build a basic calculator to reinforce all that I had learned.
+I used localstorage to help with calculations.